binaryphile/binaryphile.com/posts/coopting-artisteer-s-button-design-to-make-your-own-artisteer-like-buttons.md

 ### The finished article

-Here's a sample of our new button, with the old one for comparison:
+<del>Here's a sample of our new button, with the old one for
+comparison:</del>

 <span class="signup"><a href="#" class="art-button">Sign up now!</a></span>
 <a href="#" class="art-button">Sign up now!</a>

+This blog used to use Artisteer 3, so the button example worked, but has since been upgraded to Artisteer 4, which does buttons differently, so this example no longer works.

+[new post]: /artisteer/artisteer-4-s-button-design
 [Artisteer]: http://www.artisteer.com/
 [background]: {{urls.media}}/button.png
 [button]: {{urls.media}}/signup-button.png